United Nations Fast Facts

 The General Assembly's regular sessions begin on the third Tuesday in September.
 They continue until the third week of December, but can also go on year-round.

-The General Assembly also may meet in special sessions if so requested by the Security Council or if a majority of the member states requests it.
+The General Assembly also may meet in special sessions if so requested by the Security Council or if a majority of the member states request it.

 An emergency special session may be called within 24 hours if any of the nine members of the Security Council request it or if a majority of the member states request it, or if one member state requests it and the majority concurs.